AaltoSciComp/python-for-scicomp/content/index.rst

    `See the course page here
    <https://scicomp.aalto.fi/training/scip/python-for-scicomp-2023/>`__.
    Whether you are or aren't, the course material is below.
+Videos will appear in `this playlist <https://www.youtube.com/playlist?list=PLZLVmS9rf3nNI3oQEqSJW6yXltOAZnkpa>`__.

 Python is a modern, object-oriented programming language, which has